 VoltDB is a fully ACID-compliant transactional database, relieving the application developer from having to develop code to perform transactions and manage rollbacks within their own application.
-By using a subset of ANSI standard SQL for the schema definition and data access, VoltDB also reduces the learning curve for experienced database designers.
+By using ANSI standard SQL for the schema definition and data access, VoltDB also reduces the learning curve for experienced database designers.